thewatsound/theworldaccordingtosound.github.io/pages/hiring.md

 <ul>
 <li>Monthly retainer fee depending on experience and availability ($1,000 - $2,000)</li>
 <li>10% commission on any new partnerships and projects you establish</li>
-<li>3-6 month initial contract, with the potential for extension</li>
+<li>Up to 6 month initial contract, with the potential for extension</li>
 <li>Additional compensation possible for on-going project management duties</li>
   </ul>